Best Backpacking Water Filter of 2021

 Of all the categories, both the SteriPen Ultra and CrazyCap require the least amount of work.
 Simply fill up the bottle and turn the light on.
 The SteriPen requires a little less time to filter a liter in comparison to the CrazyCap.
-However, we appreciate that the CrazyCap is completely hands-free and you can walk away from it while it works.
+However, we appreciate that the CrazyCap is completely hands-free, and you can keep hiking while it purifies your water.

 Gravity backpacking water filters are by far the best systems when it comes to ease of filtration.
-As soon as it's set up, the process is completely hands-off.
+After set up, the filtration process is hands-free.
 All gravity filters in our review earn top points, all being easy to filter.
 These filtration systems can move lots of water quickly, making them a top choice for groups.
 One difference is the height requirement to filter.
-The Katadyn Gravity works needs full suspension and can't be put on the ground while the MSR BaseCamp, MSR Autoflow, and Platypus Gravityworks can be laid on a hill or over a rock and still filter water.
+The Katadyn Gravity works needs full suspension and can't be put on the ground, while the MSR BaseCamp, MSR Autoflow, and Platypus Gravityworks can be laid on a hill or over a rock and still filter water.

 Some come with "clean water" vessels like the MSR Basecamp and Platypus Gravityworks while others like the Katadyn and MSR Autoflow have a simple hose running from the bag to a storage vessel of your choice.
 All prove to adapt nicely with a hydration bladder and can be filtered into a bottle if needed.Hand Pumps

-Hand pumps are a little harder to use as you need to physically pump to move water through the system.
-This can be harder if the filter becomes clogged, and the output is different for each hand pump filter.
+Hand pumps are a little harder to use as you need to pump to move water through the system physically.
+Hand filters vary by design and efficiency, which is dictated by output per pump.
 Of the hand pumps we tested, the MSR Hyperflow and MSR Guardian are the easiest to use.
-Both have high output which means you have to pump less and get more water.
+Both are highly efficient filters, which translates to less pumping and more water production.
 The Guardian has a large handle that's easy to grab, similar to the MSR MiniWorks EX.
 The MSR Hyperflow has a tinier system, but it's still pretty ergonomic.
 All hand pumps we tested have attachments that fit a Nalgene bottle best.
 The Katadyn Hiker models both have easy to use handles, but they aren't as ergonomic as the MSR products.
 These also require more pumping to get more water.
 The MSR MiniWorks EX took the most work per liter of all the hand pump filters.

-On-the-go backpacking water filtration systems are typically easy to set-up but are propelled by either sucking or squeezing forces.
+On-the-go backpacking water filtration systems are typically easy to set up but are propelled by either sucking or squeezing forces.
 Of the on-the-go systems, the Katadyn BeFree, Sawyer Squeeze, and Aquamira Frontier Max are the easiest to suck through when in straw style.
-Others are harder, like the Sawyer Mini that gives you very little water for each suckle.
-We also love the Lifestraw Adaptor Kit that allows you to turn a personal water bottle into a filtration system.
+Others are harder, like the Sawyer Mini, which gives you very little water for each suckle.
+We also love the Lifestraw Adaptor Kit that turns a personal water bottle into a filtration system.

-These systems don't offer much when it comes to water storage, however, they are adaptable.
+These systems don't offer much when it comes to water storage; however, they are adaptable.
 For example, Sawyer products come with a storage pouch that you can use to store water.
 Though, if you don't trust these bags, you can find a hydration bladder, a suitably-sized collapsible bottle, or even a regular water bottle that is compatible to use instead.
-You can also simply carry a "dirty Nalgene bottle" and drink through the on-the-go filters through that.
-Just make sure you don't drink from that vessel on the trail, or you might suffer the effects.
+You can also simply carry a "dirty Nalgene bottle" and drink through the on-the-go filters.
+Be aware not to drink from this vessel without the filter.

 The Katadyn BeFree bottles have a few different sizes and are compatible with other soft bottles that offer better durability and flow.
-But for the most part, they are designed to be carried when water sources abound.
-Either that or you can fill up a "dirty bladder" and carry it around with you, drinking on the go.
+But for the most part, they are designed to be carried where water sources are plentiful.
+You can also fill up a "dirty bladder" and carry it around with you, filtering in rounds and drinking on the go.

 — Amber King and Jessica Haist